anthonyharrison/sbom-manager/README.md

 The `--module` option is used to query the repostory for the existence of a particular module.
 This may optionally be filtered by project name.
 The name of the module is assumed to be wildcard so that a search for a module called 'lib' will find all modules which contain the sequence 'lib'.

 The `--list` option is used to report the contents of the repository.
+The default behaviour is to just show the latest updates for the specified SBOMs or module.
+The `--history` option can be used to show all of the updates.

 The `--config` option is used to specify the [configuration file](#configuration-file) to be used.
 This is required when the  `--scan` is specified.